 New volunteer orientation and training is required to join the Egan Volunteer Family.
 More trainings will be added during the winter season.

-These will both be remote trainings on Zoom.
+Please visit the Egan website at http://www.eganwarmingcenter.com to see the most current orientation dates and times.
+These will be remote trainings on Zoom.
 Please email firstname.lastname@example.org to register and receive a Zoom link.